-(also known as: argument from intimidation [form of], proof by verbosity)
+(also known as: proof by verbosity, fallacy of intimidation)

 Description: Making an argument purposely difficult to understand in an attempt to intimidate your audience in accepting it, or accepting an argument without evidence or being intimidated to question the authority or a priori assumptions of the one making the argument.

 Claim A is made by person 1.